 Separate into shot-sized portions (60ml) and keep refrigerated.
 The cayenne pepper will sink to the bottom – so make sure to shake the shot container before drinking.

 You can also freeze the immunity shots into ice cubes and add to juices and smoothies when needed.

-- Then, begin by juicing the ginger.
+- Begin by juicing the ginger.

-- Once the ginger is juiced, check your yield amount and Juice the lemons accordingly.
+- Once the ginger is juiced, check your yield amount and juice the lemons accordingly.
 You can pass it through the juicer if you remove the skin and white rind.
 Alternatively, juice the lemon as you would usually and measure a 1:1 ratio with the ginger juice.